johnandersen777/johnandersen777.github.io/content/about.md

 plans/blueprints.
 This architecture must be safe and secure by default, scalable, and easily extenstible.

-- InnerSource is where we learn how to write good code
+- Open/InnerSource patterns are where we learn how to write good code

 - CI/CD is where we learn how to run and deploy code